Yalton/Ergosphere/docs/lore/logs.md

 **## Log 2**

 **Title**
 The Sejanus Singularity

 **Content**

-The Sejanus Singularity represents either humanity's greatest stroke of luck or its most disturbing discovery, depending on your perspective.
-Located 847 AU from Earth, this stellar mass black hole exhibits quantum phenomena that should not exist according to our understanding of physics.
-Initial surveys in 2387 flagged it as a standard rotating Kerr black hole, likely formed from a Population III star roughly 2 billion years ago.
-It wasn't until the Heisenberg probe's close approach in 2391 that we discovered what makes Sejanus unique.

-The ergosphere - that region where spacetime itself is dragged around the black hole - maintains quantum entanglement at scales that should be impossible.
-Particle pairs that enter the ergosphere boundary don't decohere.
-They don't collapse.
-They persist in superposition states for hours, days, potentially indefinitely.
-We've measured entangled pairs maintaining correlation across 15 AU of separation with zero signal degradation.
-This violates everything we thought we knew about quantum mechanics at macroscopic scales.
+The Sejanus Singularity, located 847 AU from Earth, was initially catalogued as a standard rotating Kerr black hole formed from a Population III star roughly 2 billion years ago.
+The Heisenberg probe's approach in 2391 revealed why Sejanus defies classification.
+Its ergosphere - the region where spacetime is dragged around the black hole - maintains quantum entanglement at scales that should be impossible.
+Particle pairs entering the boundary don't decohere.
+They persist in superposition for days, potentially indefinitely, maintaining perfect correlation across distances up to 15 AU.

-The implications for FTL communication are obvious.
-If we can harness this phenomenon, encode information into these preserved quantum states, we could transmit data instantaneously across any distance.
-The engineering challenges are substantial - operating equipment within 0.3 AU of the ergosphere boundary requires shielding technologies we're still developing.
-Too close and tidal forces tear apart anything molecular.
-Too far and the effect doesn't manifest.
+This phenomenon could be the key to FTL communication.
+If we can encode information into these preserved quantum states, we could transmit data instantaneously across any distance.
+The engineering challenges are substantial - equipment must operate within 0.3 AU of the ergosphere to access the effect, but any closer and tidal forces destroy molecular bonds.
+Thoth Observatory maintains position at exactly 0.31 AU, threading the needle between opportunity and annihilation.

-What troubles me more than the engineering problems is the pattern recognition.
-The quantum states aren't randomly preserved.
-There's a structure to which entanglements persist and which collapse.
-Dr. Reeves called it "selective" before her rotation ended.
-She refused to elaborate in her final reports, just noted that the selection criteria appeared "non-random" and recommended further statistical analysis.

-The Thoth Observatory was positioned at exactly 0.31 AU from the ergosphere boundary - close enough to study the phenomenon, far enough to maintain structural integrity.
-Every two weeks, a new steward arrives to continue gathering data, looking for the key to unlock FTL communication.
-We tell them about the importance of the work, the technical specifications, the safety protocols.
-We don't tell them about Reeves' final logs, or why she refused to return to Earth after her rotation.
-We definitely don't tell them about the patterns she claimed to see in the quantum noise.

-After all, pareidolia is a well-documented psychological phenomenon in isolation.
-The human brain sees patterns where none exist.
-Faces in clouds.
-Words in static.

-Messages in quantum states.
+What troubles the research team isn't the danger but the patterns.
+The quantum preservation isn't random - certain entanglements persist while others collapse according to criteria we can't identify.
+Dr. Reeves spent her entire rotation analyzing the selection patterns, noting in her final report that they appeared "non-random" and "exhibited structural consistency."
+She ended her rotation three days early, citing exhaustion.
+She hasn't responded to follow-up inquiries.
+Her replacement arrives next week, and we've decided not to share her more speculative notes.
+Isolation does things to perception.
+Best to let fresh eyes form their own conclusions.